maxfordham/document-issue/README.md

 mamba activate document-issue-dev
 # ^ base install of dev env (python, pytest, black etc.)

+pip install -e packages/document-issue-ui
+# ^ remove ui install from env file as the env file is used for CI
+#   and we don't need the ui deps for CI tests.

 quarto install tinytex
 # ^ installs latex engine...